 2. To be an honest person, one must quiet his heart before God, speak the words of his heart and speak honestly to God when he prays to God.
 This is truly communing with God.
 Only thus can he maintain a normal relationship with God.

-The Lord: “God is a Spirit: and they that worship him must worship him in spirit and in truth” (Jhn 4:24).
+The Lord Jesus said: “God is a Spirit: and they that worship him must worship him in spirit and in truth” (Jhn 4:24).
 From this we can see, one who practices being an honest person must quiet his heart before God, open up and lay himself bare to tell his incorrect intentions or difficulties to God, seeking God’s leading and guidance.
 Only thus can we have a normal relationship with God.
-For example, in our contact with people in life, when our interests are involved and we want to be deceitful, we should : “God!
+For example, in our contact with people in life, when our interests are involved and we want to be deceitful, we should pray to God: “God!
 You see, I again want to be deceitful for the sake of my interests.
 I do not have the form of a human.
 I’m still a devil which disgusts You.
 I also hate myself for playing at plots and schemes.
 I ask You to discipline me, reproach me and punish me.”
 When we speak the words of our hearts and speak honestly to God like this, our relationship with God will gradually become normal.
 This is giving our heart to God in prayer, is being an honest person in the presence of God.
 On the contrary, when we pray to God, if we can’t quiet our hearts before God, nor speak the words in our hearts, but only do outward things, we will not have a normal relationship with God.
 Just like the Pharisees, they made long prayers standing in the corners of the streets, just for show.
 God doesn’t listen to such prayers.
 Just as the Lord Jesus taught us: “And when you pray, you shall not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men” (Mat 6:5).
 He also once rebuked the Pharisees: “Woe to you, scribes and Pharisees, hypocrites!”
 (Mat 23:14).
 From this, it can be seen that if we make false prayers before people like the hypocritical Pharisees, then this is false devoutness, is cheating people.
 If we pray to God in spirit and truth and speak the words in our hearts and speak honestly to God, talking with God about our practical difficulties, confusions, shortcomings and corruptions we expose, these are the manifestations of an honest person.

 3. Honest people should speak and do things in complete accord with their thoughts.
 When they get along with brothers and sisters, they should not only open up and lay themselves bare but should have wisdom.